Table of Contents

 It has all the basic functions you need in an ad server.
 Everything can be done in a few minutes, from ad creative setup to targeting.

 - It has a well-designed dashboard for users to track and manage advertising campaigns easily.

 - It has lead conversion features such as geo-targeting and browser targeting to connect with the relevant audience.

-- It can be easily integrated with any Content Management Systems and is compatible with many.
+- It can be easily integrated with any Content Management system and is compatible with many.

 - Keep a cap on visitor frequency.

-- Allows geo-targeting up to the small location levels such as cities.
+- It allows geo-targeting up to small location levels such as cities.

 Is AdGlare right for you?

 If you are a mid-market publisher looking to set up and manage directly-sold ads, AdGlare is the best fit.
 You can’t connect to any other ad networks to sell remnant inventories, so AdGlare isn’t the ideal choice for one who would like to use RTB/ad networks to earn revenue.

 Kevel (previously known as Adzerk) provides a suite of APIs that make it easy for publishers to build their own ad servers.
 They are best suited for companies who want full control over their ad server – including custom revenue logic, native ads, fast server-side ad response times, ad-blocking workarounds, and more.